actuallyykatie/ba/exam_work/task_2.md

 ##        rather_yes 0.5534447  0.4465553
 ```

 What about age?
 Well, not much difference here too.
-However, it's better to focus on people from 15 to 26.
+However, it's better to focus on people from, 15 to 26.

 ```
 ##        spending_on_healthy_eating